nestjs/docs.nestjs.com/content/techniques/configuration.md

 #### Custom configuration yaml file
 With custom configuration files, it's also possible to manage custom files such as yaml files.

-Here is an example of an configuration using yaml file:
+Here is an example of an configuration using yaml file, `config.yml`:
-`config.yml`:
 ```
 http:
   host: 'localhost'